Introduction To Business Corporations

-Publicly Held and Closed Corporations.
+Publicly Held Corporations

 Publicly held corporations are owned by shareholders who elect a board of directors to oversee primary responsibilities.
 Shares are sold on the open market to investors as an investment and the shareholders have little interest in managing the business.

-Closed corporations are generally owned by family members or people who know each other.
+These are generally owned by family members or people who know each other.
 Shares are not traded on the open market.

-The two main types of a corporation:
+The two main types of a corporation

 - Standard, for-profit corporations